XRPLF/XRPL-Standards/XLS-0033d-compact-fungible-tokens/README.md

 As an alternative design, we might also (and instead) consider a new type of "Owner Directory" for CFTs that are (1) owned by the issuer yet (2) only holds `CFTokenID` values.
 In this way, this new type of directory would be more similar to an "Owner Directory" (because there's an owner), yet different because only `CFTokenID` values would be stored in this type of directory.

-Both proposal entail a divergence in architecture from today, so each should be debated and discussed further to explore tradeoffs and impliciations.
+Both proposals entail somewhat of a divergence in architecture from what exists, so each should be debated and discussed further to explore tradeoffs and implications.

 ## 2.3.
 Appendix: Supplemental Information